Opportunity-Holding/RESTar.Tutorial/README.md

 }
 ```

-To instruct RESTar what logic to apply when selecting entities of this type, we need to implement the `RESTar.ISelector<T>`
- interface, and use the class type as the type parameter `T`.
-Failure to do so will result in a kind but resolute runtime exception.
-In the body of this method, we provide logic for generating an `IEnumerable<SuperHeroReport>` that is then returned to RESTar.
+To define or override the logic that is used when RESTar selects entities of a resource type, we implement the `RESTar.ISelector<T>` interface, and use the resource type as the type parameter `T`.
+Failure to provide the operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a kind but resolute runtime exception.
+In the body of this `Select` method above, we provide logic for generating an `IEnumerable<SuperHeroReport>` that is then returned to RESTar when evaluating `GET` requests.

 ## Making some fancy requests
 OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application available over the REST API in a secure way.
+Next, let's look at some more advanced examples of how a client can consume a RESTar API.
+We will use the same application as above, and imagine that the database is now populated with `SuperHero` entities.
+To try these requests yourself – first clone this repository to your local machine and run the `RESTarTutorial` application.